Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Who knew!
 The sails do need mending, and they’re mended by hand by the sail maker

 We found it fascinating to watch the sail maker mend the white sails on deck.
-The sail maker on each ship uses a honking-huge, old-fashioned sewing machine to do repairs.
+He uses a honking-huge, old-fashioned sewing machine to do repairs.

 And if you want to learn the art of tying nautical knots, there’s a session where crew will teach you.